 - To potentially alleviate soreness and inflammation on muscles without internally disrupting the natural tissue repair process of the human body

-- To potentially provide relief and reduce redness for common skin problems such as acne, rashes, psoriasis, and eczema
+- To potentially provide relief and reduce redness for common skin problems such as acne, rashes, psoriasis, and eczema and potentially topical steroid withdrawal

 - To potentially reduce localized swelling for joint sprains and muscle strains